1.1 Installation of R, RStudio and R Packages

 Now, let’s take a close look at all four panels, which are labeled as 1-4 in Figure 1.4.
 You can change the size of each panel by dragging the two blue slides up or down and the green slide left or right.

-• Panels 1 and 2 are located to the left of the green line, and are collectively called the Code Area.
+• Located to the left of the green line, Panels 1 and 2 together compose the Code Area.
 We will introduce them in the following parts of this section.

-• Panels 3 and 4 are located to the right of the green line, and are collectively called R Support Area.
+• Located to the right of the green line, Panels 3 and 4 together make up the R Support Area.
 We will introduce these two panels in later sections.

 c.
 Console